Gonocephalus bornensis: Description

 Sub-adult males are generally brown, olive and green on dorsum with laterals, often with dark reticulations.
 Adult males are predominantly green with indistinct reticulation.
 Iris deep brown or light blue.
-Females rust red dorolaterally with oval spots formed from reticulations on the sides of body.
+Females rust red dorsolaterally with oval spots formed from reticulations on the sides of body.

 Distribution

 Is endemic to Borneo.
 Found commonly in Mount Kinabalu, Poring Hot Spring in Sabah, also found in Brunei, Sarawak and Kalimantan.

 Ecology and Natural History

 Found in primary and secondary rainforests up to 700 m a.s.l.
 Arboreal in habit, they live in tree trunks and on lianas often near streams.
 They deposit eggs in a small burrow dug on soil.
 Up to four eggs (length 22 mm each) are laid per clutch at intervals of three months.